eupnea-project/eupnea-project.github.io/README.md

-# Building Eupnea
+# Building Depthboot
-Due to licensing restraints, Eupnea cannot be distributed as an iso.
+Due to licensing restraints, Depthboot cannot be distributed as an iso.
 Instead, it has to be build locally on the device.

 ## Prerequisites:
 * [A supported Chromebook](/pages/devices)
-* A device to build Eupnea on, which can be one of the following:
+* A device to build Depthboot on, which can be one of the following:
   * A Chromebook with Crostini enabled(aka "Linux" in settings).
   * A Linux pc/laptop(all distros supported)
   * Windows users will need to [install WSL](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).